Don't be a Victim During a Pandemic! Analysing Security and Privacy Threats in Twitter During COVID-19: Introduction

-To this end, this research aims to investigate the impact of lockdown periods during COVID-19 pandemic on the security and privacy of social media users.
-Furthermore, we also intend to examine the influence of social media networks (in this case, Twitter) in managing the COVID-19 pandemic based on human behaviour and sentiments.
-We analyse 10 Million COVID-related tweets which were posted on Twitter from 01-Jan-2020 to 21-June-2021 (533 days).
-For most of our analysis, the dataset is sub-divided under 2 bases: the pandemic stage (i.e., before, during, and after the lockdown) and the country wise (Australia, India, UK, and the US).
-This classification allows us to carry out a systematic study to identify and analyse commonly discussed topics, public sentiments, privacy and security risks.
-We also investigate how these aspects vary across different countries compared with the global trends.
-Moreover, looking at the infection rates (IR) of the countries gives more insights in relating it to social posts and people sentiments.
+\ik{In addition to this main research question, we also intend to examine the influence of social media networks (in this case, Twitter) in managing the COVID-19 pandemic based on human behaviour and sentiments.
+In other words, as a secondary contribution, we try to answer the questions \textit{What are the most popular topics related to the pandemic during the lockdown periods, and what are the user sentiments regarding these topics?} There are many works that have done topic modelling and sentiment analysis on social media content \cite{WANG2018, NKOMO2020, ASLAN2020}.
+However, only a handful of works have focused on topic modelling and sentiment analysis during the pandemic \cite{boonitt2020, hussain2021, Huang2020, ChandraGuntuku2020, Visentin2021}.
+These works have a special focus, and their insights are related to a specific area.
+For example, \cite{hussain2021} investigates the sentiment on the COVID-19 vaccine, \cite{ChandraGuntuku2020} analyses the mental health concerns during the pandemic and \cite{Visentin2021} look into the sentiments regarding the spread of conspiracy theories.
+Meanwhile, our work focuses on identifying the most popular topics in general during the pandemic (and related to the pandemic) and analyses the public sentiment on all of them.
+In addition to these distinctions, our work includes two other considerations.
+For most of our analysis, the dataset is subdivided under two bases: the pandemic stage (i.e., before, during, and after the lockdown) and the country (Australia, India, UK, and the US).
+This classification allows us to conduct a systematic study to identify and analyse commonly discussed topics, public sentiments, privacy and security risks.
+We also investigate how these aspects vary across countries compared to global trends.
+Moreover, looking at the Infection Rates (IR) of the countries gives more insights into relating it to social posts and people's sentiments.}

+In order to do all this work, we used 10 Million COVID-related tweets, which were posted on Twitter from 01 Jan 2020 to 21 June 2021 (533 days).
 In essence, this paper makes the following four main contributions: